ProgrammazioneDiSistema2023-IA-ZZ/Group18/README.md

 ### Usage

 To use the JavaScript-Rust binding, you'll first need to install all the required node modules, as described in the main README section.
-Once the environment is set up, you can directly call the provided Python functions to interact with the ONNX runtime.
+Once the environment is set up, you can directly call the provided JavaScript functions to interact with the ONNX runtime.

 For example, to load an ONNX model and run it with some input data: